 Added information about mobile outreach services in subsection "Marketing and Outreach Campaign", page 41.
 Updated dates in the subsection "Timeline for Implementation", page 42.
 Added information about the closure of the pilot program, subsection "VMRP Pilot", page 44.
 Updated "Special Conditions for Reinstatement" with clarifying language, page 45-46.
 Clarified that delinquent land or lot rent associated with a mobile home may be eligible under VMRP if the land or lot rent is associated with a mobile home for which the mobile home loan is also delinquent, page 46-47.
 Added two new subsections under VMRP Program Design.
 The new subsections are "Prioritization of Applications" and "Priority 2 Financial Set Aside", page 47.
 Update the "Full VMRP Application" section with most current program access details, page 48.
 Added clarifying details for homeowner assessment of personal financial situation and ability to cure delinquencies that came due prior to January 21, 2020 or delinquency amounts that exceed VMRP assistance caps, page 49.
 Included statement about change to pre-screen process related to inquiry about status of foreclosure and trigger for expedited review for those in foreclosure proceedings, page 50.
 Updated bankruptcy requirement to allow for trustee approval of participation, in addition to bankruptcy court, pages 51, C-11 Updated Appendix C to replace previous Term Sheets with updated Term Sheets submitted by the VMRP to Treasury as part of the HAF Plan approval process.
-Updated Appendices A and C to reflect change in program maximum award.
+14404000 Updated Appendices A and C to reflect change in program maximum award.
 1/10/2023 Version 3 Published Removed the January 21, 2020 limitation from definition of "Eligible Homeowner" and added "as a result of COVID-19" to clarify that hardship must be COVID-19 related.
 Page xi.
 Removed January 21, 2020 limitation for delinquency and updated language to reflect adopted language from treasury guidance such that "delinquency related to a hardship experienced after January 21, 2020 (including a hardship that began before January 21, 2020, but which continued after that date)" now qualifies.
 Pages xii, 43, 44, 47, 49, 50, C-13, C-24, C-26, and C-27.
 Updated language related to pre-screen question designed specifically for homeowners with delinquencies prior to January 21, 2020 and the process that both those homeowners and

 VMRP staff would follow related to these delinquencies has changed as a result of VMRP adoption of new policy.
 Page 50.
 Added language that "The new policy goes into effect January 11, 2023."
 Page 50 Changed the VMRP maximum assistance from \$40,000 to \$50,000.
 Pages 38, 52, C-13, C-29.
 Changed verb tense from present tense to past in relation to the pilot program as the pilot program has concluded.
 Page 38, 43, and 44.
 Added statement "Note that as of January 10,2023, the program maximum was increased from \$40,000 to \$50,000 and the requirement that delinquency incurred only after January 21, 2020 has been replaced with "delinquency related to a hardship experienced after January 21, 2020 (including a hardship that began before January 21, 2020, but which continued after that date)" now qualifies.
-Page A-1 8/01/2023 Updated to notate that as of October 1, 2023, the VMRP is no longer accepting new applications and U program forward payments will stop following October 2023 disbursements.
+Page A-1 10/03/2023 Updated to notate that as of October 1, 2023, the VMRP is no longer accepting new applications and U program forward payments will stop following October 2023 disbursements.
+10/24/2024 Updated to notate the halt of application intake as of May 3rd, 2024.
+Updated to reflect the stop of public facing program processes on October 31, 2024 in preparation for full program closure.